 The success of our students is testament of the quality of education that we provide at KYUEM.
 Over the years, they have won international accolades including being named 'Top in the World' in several subjects and they are now alumni of prestigious universities around the globe.

-A few years ago, we came across the story about two siblings in Dungun, Terengganu.
+A few years ago, we came across the story of two siblings in Dungun, Terengganu.
 One of them attended the morning school session while another one went for the afternoon session.
-Sometimes, the latter arrived late at school because he had to wait for the former to come home first so that he could take his shoes and uniform.
+The younger sibling would often arrive late to school as he had to wait for his brother to come home as they share the same shoe and uniform.

 We have not turned our back since listening to this story and that was how our annual Back-to-School programme came about in 2013.
-This initiative, which provides uniforms, shoes, stationary and books to underprivileged students whether in the city, semi-urban and rural areas, has brought smiles to the faces of over 56,000 recipients around the country.
+This initiative, which provides uniforms, shoes, stationeries and books to underprivileged students whether in the city, semi-urban and rural areas, has to date brought smiles to the faces of over 57,300 recipients around the country.

 Good deeds begin at home.
 Through UEM Study Grant, we provide financial assistance for children of eligible employees across UEM Group of Companies, allowing them to pursue tertiary education in any full-time course at a public or private college or university or even at a vocational or technical institute.

 Under-performing schools should be given more attention, even more so considering that over two thirds of students in these schools across Malaysia come from challenging socio-economic background.